Y

 Temperament

 Kind, affectionate, friendly, enthusiastic, and intelligent, Yorkiepoos love to meet new friends and receive attention from people.
 They have rather carefree and easy-going personalities that make them very approachable and fun to interact with.
 Since the Yorkiepoo likes to express its big personality vocally, this hybrid is somewhat suitable to be a watchdog.
 However, this trait may not appeal to people who don’t tolerate barking dogs.
-The Yorkie poo can thrive in all types of living situations, but its behavior is best suited for apartment or city dwellings.
+The Yorkiepoo can thrive in all types of living situations, but its behavior is best suited for apartment or city dwellings.

 Care

 Despite its small size, the Yorkiepoo does require a moderate amount of maintenance to really get the most out of this mix.
 A long coat requires much grooming, and you will need to spend some time daily satisfying the dog’s needs for physical exercise and mental stimulation.
-As a puppy, a Yorkiepoo should have early health checkups and receive all of its vaccinations at the veterinarian’d office.
+As a puppy, a Yorkiepoo should have early health checkups and receive all of its vaccinations at the veterinarian’s office.
 It’s a good idea to return for annual wellness visits after that.

 Best Dog Food

 Yorkiepoos often suffer from ear infections, which can stem from allergies.
-So, especially if your Yorkiepoo is experiencing frequent ear maladies, it might be smart to ask your veterinarian about hypoallergenic or limited ingredient foods.
+So, especially if your Yorkiepoo is experiencing frequent ear maladies, it might be smart to ask your veterinarian about hypoallergenic or limited-ingredient foods.

 Maintenance and Grooming

 Despite the fact that the Yorkiepoo barely sheds at all, making it a good choice for a hypoallergenic dog, it still requires frequent brushing almost daily to prevent matting and tangling.
 It is also a good idea to trim around the eyes and mouth so hair doesn’t obscure your dog’s face.
 If you are looking for a stylish cut, seek out a professional groomer about once every month or two.
 Yorkiepoos do a good job of grooming themselves, so only bathe your dog when it becomes particularly dirty.
-It is necessary to keep your dog’s nails trimmed properly, which may be done by a groomer, veterinarian, or by an owner who has the proper knowledge of nail maintenance.
-Teeth brushing should also become part of the daily routine in order to prevent build up of dental tartar, which may lead to gum disease and possible loss of teeth.
+It is necessary to keep your dog’s nails trimmed properly, which may be done by a groomer, veterinarian, or an owner who has the proper knowledge of nail maintenance.
+Teeth brushing should also become part of the daily routine in order to prevent the buildup of dental tartar, which may lead to gum disease and possible loss of teeth.

 Training

-The Yorkie poo is an intelligent and highly trainable breed that tends to be eager to learn all kinds of commands, from basic to advanced.
+The Yorkiepoo is an intelligent and highly trainable breed that tends to be eager to learn all kinds of commands, from basic to advanced.
 Like other dogs, Yorkiepoos respond best to positive reinforcement methods in the form of praise and food reward.
 If you raise your voice or react harshly, this sensitive dog might be more resistant to your commands or become discouraged.
 Puppies should be trained and socialized as early as possible.

 Exercise